dougsweetser/simply_animate_math/docs/space-time/space.md

 Adding space make things bigger.

-Multipying needs to double real time to double the size.
+Multiplying needs to double real time to double the size.